ialbert/pyblue-central/README.md

 A simple static site generator.

 Why another one?
 There are [many static](https://www.staticgen.com/) site generators already.
-I found to be way too complicated, they have too many rules, put this here or there, call thing this or that.
+I found most to be way too complicated, too many conventions and rules: put this here or there, call it this or that.
+It was too tiring to keep up.

 PyBlue is different.
-Everything is optional, only use what you need.
-Stays out of the way.
+Everything is optional, nothing is required, use only what you need.
+It basically stays out of the way.

-From the simplest tasks:
+Simple things are very easy:

 - No configuration required.
 - Works with any existing site.